nolsen42/RouteSelectively/README.md

 * Have one setroutes.py called ``setroutes_netflix.py``, and ``domains_netflix.txt`` for domain file, then populate it with all the netflix CDNs and domains.
 * Have one setroutes.py called ``setroutes_adult.py``, and ``domains_adult.txt`` for domain file, then populate it with all the domains, CDNs, etc, regarding adult websites (as a category basically rather than an individual website).
-* Have either one of those above (or in general) but with a separate zerotier endpoint.
-Netflix goes to one zerotier endpoint, adult goes to a different endpoint, etc.
+* Have either one of those above (or in general) but with a separate ZeroTier endpoint.
+Netflix goes to one ZeroTier endpoint, adult goes to a different endpoint, etc.

 ## Will you be providing a list of CDNs and domains to make it easier for us?